rolsen/demo_symbol_visibility/readme.md

 PublicGetSeven returned 7
 ```

-But if the linking order while linking `test` is swapped so that `libget_seven.so` is seen be the loader first,, `./test` gives incorrect results:
+But if the linking order while linking `test` is swapped so that `libget_seven.so` is seen be the loader first, `./test` gives incorrect results:

 ```
 g++ -g -Wall -Wl,-rpath=. -o test test.cpp -L. -lget_seven -lget_three